jcompagner/jsHybugger/README.md

 Now you have two options to connect your chrome browser with your mobile device

-	a. use ADB tool and forward TCP port:
+1. use ADB tool and forward TCP port:

 		adb forward tcp:8888 tcp:8888
 		chrome browser: http://localhost:8888

-	b. directly connect to your smartphones IP address chrome browser: http://<phone ip>:8888
+2. directly connect to your smartphones IP address chrome browser: http://<phone ip>:8888

 You should now see the chrome webinspector and your loaded javascripts.
 Let's set a breakpoint on line 32 and click the calculate button in the example.
 If everythings works, your debugger should stop automatically on the breakpoint.